z0mbieparade/b0t/README.md

 key | description | example
 --- | ----------- | -------
-path | The path to your b0t folder | "/home/user/b0t/"
 bot_nick  | the nickname your bot has on the irc server | "b0t"
 permissions | order these from lowest to highest user permission symbols in the irc. these are used to permission commands if you don't want to give everyone access to a command in the chan. | ["+", "-", "@", "%", "&", "~"] command_prefix | this is the character that starts every command that the bot listens for. (i.e. !np) | "!"